Philosophical thinking to help GPs improve their professional practice

 I had two aims: to identify the key virtues of excellent general practice and help GPs to cultivate these virtues.
 I designed a website on professional virtues in modern medicine (Professional Virtues in Modern Medicine) which has been adopted as a training module by the Royal College of General Practitioners.
 I also do an annual training day for trainee GPs in Manchester and have organized several conferences and workshops for groups of up to 40 GPs.

-I approached the work with humility – I hope!
-I'm always hugely impressed by trainee GPs and would be delighted to have contributed to their thinking about what it is to be a good GP.
 There are many difficult questions about the nature of general practice and thinking about generalist virtues helps to clarify the idea of general practice.

 I had a lot to learn about how general practice works and I am still learning.
 Most GPs have little or no philosophical training, and it is a major challenge to convince them that philosophy has anything to contribute to their professional toolkit.
 GPs face enormous challenges, and anything that helps them to improve is worth doing.
 Most GPs who have attended the training days and workshops I have organized have given positive feedback.
 For many, it is important to have time set aside for reflection on their professional practice.